Arcodiant/StarDocs/docs/topics/ships/buy-ships.md

 A full listing of ships available at each location and their prices is available on [Star Citizen Wiki](https://starcitizen.tools/Purchasing_ships).

+At each dealer, there are two ways to purchase ships:

 ### From the Terminal